Checking insurance quotes…

 Since most vaccines don’t produce immunity until at least 10 days after they’re given, visit a physician well in advance of your departure.
 Ask your doctor for an International Certificate of Vaccination (otherwise known as the yellow booklet), which will list all the vaccinations you’ve received.
 This is mandatory for countries that require proof of yellow-fever vaccination upon entry, but it’s a good idea to carry it wherever you travel.

 Zika Virus: Warning for Pregnant Travellers

-Brazil has experienced an outbreak of Zika virus infections since 2015.
+Brazil has experienced several outbreaks of Zika virus since 2015.
 Transmitted by mosquitoes, Zika rarely causes illness – only one in five infected people will experience the flu-like symptoms.
-The virus, however, has been linked to microcephaly (abnormally small head size with possible brain damage) in babies born to women who were infected while pregnant.
-The US Centers for Disease Control (CDC) recommends pregnant women consider postponing travel to Brazil (and other countries where virus transmission is ongoing).
+However, the virus has been linked to microcephaly (abnormally small head size with possible brain damage) in babies born to women who were infected while pregnant.
+Check the latest warnings with the US Centers for Disease Control (CDC) before you travel.
+If there's an outbreak, pregnant women should consider postponing travel to Brazil.

 In Rio de Janeiro

-Some private medical facilities in Rio de Janeiro are on a par with US hospitals.
+Some private medical facilities in Rio are on a par with US hospitals.
 The UK and US consulates have lists of English-speaking physicians.

 Pharmacies stock all kinds of drugs and sell them much more cheaply than in the West.
 However, when buying drugs anywhere in South America, be sure to check the expiration dates and specific storage conditions.
 Some drugs that are available in Brazil may no longer be recommended, or may even be banned, in other countries.
 Common names of prescription medicines in South America are likely to be different from the ones you’re used to; ask a pharmacist before taking anything you’re not sure about.